“SUMMER OF lOVE”

 She smiled at Mr. Rothschild and whispered, “This is me showing my restraint.”
 He laughed, placing his warm hand on the bare skin of her back, his fingertips dipping just a little.

-She squirmed away slightly, “No Martin.
+She squirmed away, “No Martin.
 I’ll get my revenge later.”
 Then Samantha picked up a glass of wine and tipped it toward his with a clink.

-“By the way”, he winked, “I’m impressed with the professional way you handled all of this.
-Your experience and finesse all around are greatly appreciated you know.”
+“By the way, he winked, “I’m impressed with the professional way you handled all of this.
+I greatly appreciate your experience and finesse you know.”

-Samantha did know she deserved praise having worked with one of the finest caterers in San Francisco.
+Samantha knew she deserved praise having worked with one of the finest caterers in San Francisco.
 She had to admit she was a gourmet and a wine snob.
-It’s a past she didn’t think about often, but an obsession she’d never regretted.
-She’d been hired by the firm partly based on her culinary experience, and that impressed Mr. Rothschild who is a fanatic about great wine and cuisine.
+It’s a past she didn’t think about often, but an obsession she’d not regretted.
+The firm hired her based on her culinary experience, and that impressed Mr. Rothschild who is a fanatic about great wine and cuisine.

 This was also Samantha’s shining moment.
 Being SoCal born, she had spent much of her life as close as possible to the Pacific ocean.
 She knew every intimate mile of Mulholland Drive and every beach from San Francisco to Baja.
-Samantha as always was immensely appreciative of the opportunity.
+Samantha as always appreciated the opportunity.

-I suppose I actually am these guys’ go-to person.
+I suppose I am these guys’ go-to person.
 I know to anticipate every question.
-She’d come to this position with terrifying uncertainty, but over the years she had shed her old self-conscious fears and accepted her new-found power which she practiced daily.
+She’d come to this position with terrifying uncertainty, but over the years she had shed her old self-conscious fears and accepted her newfound power which she practiced daily.